hu-macsy/lama_old/scai/lama/doc/Vector.rst

 For distributed vectors the size can be substituted by a ``Distribution`` (holding the size and distribution strategy).
 For defining a Distribution, please refer to :ref:`this <scaidmemo:main-page_dmemo>` page.

 The values can be passed by raw data pointer.
 Passing one value, will initilize the whole vector with this one value.
 Alternatively you can read the whole vector (size and data) from file, by specifing the filename.
-For a detailed description of the supported file formats, please refer to :doc:`IO`.
+For a detailed description of the supported file formats, please refer to :ref:`lama_IO`.

 Optionally you can specify a (initial) ``Context`` for the Vector, to define on which context the (initial) data is valid.
 For detailed explanation of the Context class, please refer to :ref:`this <scaihmemo:main-page_hmemo>` page.